- What is Alkaline Water?

 11.7 There is a small leak at the connection with the pipe/shower head.
 What is going on?

 The Santevia Shower Filter’s threads are a “one size fits all” approach.
 On occasion, with a worn out pipe/shower head or a slightly incorrect fit, there will be some leakage.
-We recommend installing the Santevia Shower Filter with some plumbers tape on the connections in order to prevent any leaks.
+We recommend installing the Santevia Shower Filter with plumber's tape on the connections in order to prevent any leaks.

 11.8 How do I dispose of the Santevia Shower Filter?